ilpropheta/ilpropheta.github.io/README.md

 In particular:

-- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, hosting 500+ users on Slack, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 200+ attendees at on-site events, and sending a monthly newsletter targeting 1500+ people.
+- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy, hosting 200+ users on Discord, 300+ subscribers on a dedicated [subreddit](https://reddit.com/r/cppit), 200+ attendees at on-site events, and sending a monthly newsletter targeting 1500+ people.
 The community hosts monthly local meetups in Modena (hosting 20-25 people), and also two international conferences every year;

 - in 2016, I created [Coding Gym](#coding-gym), a programming laboratory format open to any language.
 Started by me in Modena, I am also leading a group of amazing "trainers" who host the very same format in their cities.
-Every month, we organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share their solutions and ideas;
+Every month, I organize a moderated and inclusive session hosting 25-30 people who work in pair and collaboratively share their solutions and ideas.
+Besides, I have authored and published more than 120 articles on [Coding Gym challenges](https://coding-gym.org/challenges/) using different approaches and programming languages;

 - in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and unique) community about Artificial Intelligence in the Modena area.
 Every month we organize a meetup hosting 60-70 people.